-A short drive from the sticky summer evenings of Gothenburg lies Bohuslän Archipelago, splintering into 8,000 islands and skerries, their golden rock glowing pink in the rising and setting sun.
+A short drive from the sticky summer evenings of Gothenburg lies Bohuslän, splintering into 8,000 islands and skerries, their golden rock glowing pink in the rising and setting sun.
 The coast runs north of Gothenburg, cutting through the North Sea all the way to Norway.
-The landscape here is wild and untamed; the craggy islands are dotted with red houses and fishermen boats.
+The landscape here is wild and untamed; the craggy islands are dotted with red houses and fishing boats.
 Coastal meadows carry the scent of pine trees, and the sound of the waves coaxes you into slowing down, your eyes open with wonder, your smile a little wider.

-The archipelago is moody in winter, bringing to mind cozy evenings by the fire and long walks along the beach, the kind that fill your lungs with winter chill.
+The archipelago is moody in winter, bringing to mind cozy evenings by the fire and long walks along the beach, the kind that fill your lungs with the winter chill.

-But it’s the summer when Bohuslän truly comes to life.
+But it’s in the summer when Bohuslän truly comes to life.
 In the daytime, it resembles Croatia and the Adriatic Coast, except much more relaxed and raw in its striking, wild beauty.

 If you’re planning a summer trip to West Sweden, here are 5 things to do and see on Bohuslän archipelago.

 Top things to do in Bohuslän:

 1 Take a boat from Gothenburg to Marstrand